dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 ### Strategies on Blurry Barcodes

 `DeblurModes` is the parameter that controls the ability to decode blurry barcodes.
 There are multiple modes available under the index of `DeblurModes`.
 The more modes you enable, the more effort the library will spend to decode images.
-However, the blurry images are error-prone.
-Therefore, the risk of misreading is increased at the same time when the read rate on blurry images is improved.

 - IF accuracy is the first priority